jacobszmon/Git-Info-Pages/docs/09-Remote-Repositories/00-Remote-Repositories.md

 Upon completion of this module, you should be able to:

-- How to setup a remote repository.
+- Setup a remote repository.
 - Connect a local repository to a remote repository.
 - Push to and pull from a remote repository on GitHub.
 - Clone and Fork remote repositories to a local machine.